mishal1/takeaway/README.md

 ###Menu

 it should:
-- show add dishes to the menu
+- add dishes to the menu
-- show delete dishes from the menu
+- delete dishes from the menu
-- should check if a users order exists
+- show the menu

 it interacts with:
 - dish
+- customer
 - restaurant
-- customer

 ###Order